Single-Board-Cluster-Competition/sbcc25-competition-site/src/main.md

 ### Does a DHCP server count as part of the cluster?
 - No, given that it is only used for managing the cluster network / accessing the cluster.

+### Can we use LLMs during the competition?
+- Yes.
+Only sharing information and getting advice from with mentors and individuals outside the competition should be avoided/not done.
+Communication in between teams and judges is allowed.
+Teams may also access the internet on their own computers, but not speak about the competition to others.